cecicosta/EmployeesRegisterAPI/README.md

 When a read only operation is requested by the user, the EventSourceDispatcher is them run to update the database with all events stored since the last snapshot registered from the database (the last time when it had a consistent state).

-OBS: Os arquivos *.sql no diretorio raiz, devem ser utilizados para recriar os models com os quais a aplicação irá interagir.
+OBS: Os arquivos *.sql no diretorio raiz, devem ser utilizados para recriar os models com os quais a aplicaï¿½ï¿½o irï¿½ interagir.

 ---- Sign Up new employee ----